bengrunfeld/study-notes/javascript-interview-questions.md

 *High order functions* enable currying, which is a technique in which a function is applied to its arguments, with each application returning a new function that accepts the next argument.

+27. Explain the main concepts and rules of functional programming

+28. Explain the benefits and drawbacks of functional programming

+29. Why has functional programming become popular?

 ## Sources